BackofenLab/Cherri/README.md

 #### Input Parameter
 - input: path to input file
-- feature_set_list: list of all featurs that should be summarized in the output
+- feature_set_list: list of all features that should be summarized in the output
 - output_file: file path where the output table should be stored

 #### Output
 - tabular file having all features given via the feature_set_list

+### feature selection and optimization

+If you would only like to run the feature selection or optimization please check out the [biofilm](https://github.com/smautner/biofilm).